 As a conductor Burhans has worked with the London Sinfonietta and the Wordless Music Orchestra and he has done choral preparation for John Adams, Brad Lubman and David Robertson.

 Caleb Burhans attended the Eastman School of Music where he received degrees in composition and viola performance.
-He resides in New York City with his wife, Martha Cluver, and their daughter.
+He resides in Brooklyn, NY with his wife, Martha Cluver, and their daughter.